toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 For one, Svelte developers are much more difficult to come by than developers for better-known frameworks.
 I think one of Svelte's advantages is how easy it is learn, but still, you'll have trouble finding someone with the framework on their resume.

 This means as well that problems you run into in your development process will be much harder to resolve.
-On StackOverflow, as of this writing, there are 411,344 about React and 7,839 about Svelte.
+On StackOverflow, as of this writing, there are 411,344 posts about ReactJS and 7,839 about Svelte.
 Yikes.

 ### Tooling